tylertitsworth/5th-age-srd/Classes/Druid.md

 **Miss:** Repeat the attack against the same or a different target.
 This second attack has no miss effect.

 _Special:_ You must be in beast form to use this power.
 If you have flexible attacks from the Circle of War, you can trigger them with the first attack roll, but not the second.

+ _Master:_ Your _Beast Claws_ power deals 1d12 damage per level on a natural even hit and 1d8 damage per level on a natural odd hit.

 ##### Adventurer Feat